 What is a “medical emergency” and what should you do if you have one?

 When you have a “medical emergency,” you believe that your health is in serious danger.
 A medical emergency can include severe pain, a bad injury, a sudden illness, or a medical condition that is quickly getting much worse.
 If you have a medical emergency:

 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room, hospital, or urgent care center.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCP.
+You do not need to get approval or a referral first from your primary care doctor.

 - As soon as possible, make sure you tell us about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 Please call Member Services at the number on your ID card to report your emergency care.

 What about fitness, vision, hearing and dental coverage?

 Will my Medicare Advantage plan premium decrease if the government is helping pay for part of the Medicare prescription drug plan cost?

 Does my Medicare Advantage plan cover hospice?

 You may receive care from any Medicare-certified hospice program.
 Original Medicare (rather than your Aetna Medicare Plan) will pay the hospice provider for the services you receive.
 Your hospice doctor can be a network provider or an out-of-network provider.
 You will still be a plan member and will continue to get the rest of your care that is unrelated to your terminal condition through your Aetna Medicare Plan.
 Covered services include:

 - Drugs for symptom control and pain relief, short-term respite care, and other services not otherwise covered by Original Medicare

 - Home care

 - Our Plan covers hospice consultation services (one time only) for a terminally ill person who hasn’t elected the hospice benefit.

 Does Aetna have a quality improvement program?